tkuester/uc3a3-xplained-templates/README.md

 Everything here assumes your IDE is a plain ol' text editor, and you do your building with Make/GCC.
 I can't help you with IAR.

+Atmel's ASF is very rigid and a pain in the butt for path structure.
+There's not a pretty way to setup your environment.
+If you can think of a simple, non-complicated way to improve this, please let me know.

 Dev Environment Setup
 ---------------------
 * Get the board [here](http://www.digikey.com/product-detail/en/AT32UC3A3-XPLD/AT32UC3A3-XPLD-ND/2522717) for about $32.